astravant/digital-garden-jekyll/_notes/daily-notes.md

 - Do what others don't - be contrarian, if you want a life other people don't have you must do things other people don't do.
 - FOCUS - make actionable goals and work on them everyday - don't get involved in too many projects.
 Focus + master one and then diversify.
-- Relationships - leverage connections and meet people, surround yourself with people who support you and are doing the things you want to do.
+- Relationships - build connections and meet people, surround yourself with people who support you and are doing the things you want to do.
-- Get out of your comfort zone - stay weird
+- Get out of your comfort zone.
+Life begins at the end of your comfort zone.
 - Follow what excites you, be willing to step out of your comfort zone and share those experiences with others.
-- Don't focus on the past and don't give a fuck about what anyone thinks of you.
+- Don't focus on the past.
+Don't focus on things you cannot control.
 - Read books, get a mentor.
-- Love 'fires': if things are going smoothly something is usually wrong.
-Learn from problems and challenges and thrive with them.
-- Everything happens for you, not to you.